Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Quantum Security of the Sponge Construction

 When we talk about the simulator in a proof of indifferentiability, we define the \emph{simulator graph}.
 The graph kept by the simulator differs from the sponge graph discussed above by the number of edges in it.
 As the simulator lazy samples the internal function $ \phif $ the set of edges $ \edges $ grows by at most one edge per one adversary's query.
-Other than that, everything that has been said above holds.
+Other than that, all definitions above hold for the simulator graph as well.
 We refer to the simulator graph $ G $ as just the (sponge) graph whenever it is clear from context.

 A supernode is called \emph{rooted} if there is a path (a regular path that is just a set of edges connected by the end-start nodes) leading to it that starts in the root (the $0$-supernode).
 The set $\setr\symbolindexmark{\setr}$ is the set of all rooted supernodes in $ G $.
 By $\sete\symbolindexmark{\sete}$ we denote the set of supernodes with a node with an outgoing edge.